Do you want to capture stunning street photos in New York City? That’s what this article is all about.

 7. Photograph at night

-My favorite locations in NYC are:
+My favorite photography locations in New York City are:

 - SoHo: Stop on the corner of Prince and Broadway, one of the busiest and most fashionable corners in the city, and then walk over to Greene Street and head south to see some gorgeous cast-iron architecture.

 - 5th Avenue below Central Park: Stop on each corner from 58th Street to 53rd Street for some of the busiest and most interesting corners in the city.
 If you’re extremely lucky, you’ll bump into the famous fashion street photographer, Bill Cunnigham.

 - The East Village and Lower East Side: Young hipsters, old punk rockers, and about a hundred other demographics gel together in these vibrant neighborhoods.
 The buildings are old and beautiful, and the streets are interesting and weird.
 Some great street art is there, as well.
 Stop at VolaVida gallery on 4th Street and Avenue B to purchase an affordable and authentic piece of street art.